akshayrangasai/akshayrangasai.github.io/index.md

 <small>*If you are a potential employer, please pardon the bad jokes and informal tone</small>

 ##About Me
 I am from Chennai, India and love the city.
-Thought the weather here leaves a lot to be desired, I do miss the sweltering heat and humidity whenever I go elsewhere.
+Though the weather here leaves a lot to be desired, I do miss the sweltering heat and humidity whenever I go elsewhere.